 When preparing for a traditional ayahuasca ceremony, it’s extremely important to pay attention to potentially dangerous drug interactions and medical contraindications.
 In some rare cases, failing to adhere to these recommendations can be lethal.
 Once again, since we are preparing for a microdosing experience, the risk is lower, but there is still a risk.

 When it comes to microdosing with ayahuasca vine, we don’t know for sure how much these tiny quantities of MAOIs are going to affect your blood pressure, so it may not be necessary (or even safe) to stop your medications cold turkey.
 However, it’s important to be mindful of this risk, and take regular breaks from your microdosing protocol to allow your body to re-adjust.
+It may be sensible to track your blood pressure during microdosing.

 Serotonin syndrome is a theoretical risk of ayahuasca ceremonies, due to the high levels of serotonin that the brew produces in the body.
 However this is much less of a risk with microdosing ayahuasca vine, as the beta-carbolines will not induce a huge rush of serotonin, and the amounts are so tiny there is no chance of serotonin levels reaching harmful levels.